GregoryFaust/yaha/README.md

 -OQC  BOOL (Y|N) controls use of the Optimal Query Coverage Algorithm.
 If -OQC if off, all alignments meeting above criteria are output.
-If on, a set of alignments are found that optimally cover the length of the query, using the following options:
+If on, a set of alignments are found that optimally cover the query, using the following options:
 -BP   INT BreakpointPenalty: penalty for inserting a breakpoint in split-read alignment [5] -MGDP INT MaxGenomicDistancePenalty (5)]
--MNO  INT MinNonOverlap: minimum number of non-overlapping bases required on each side of split alignment [minMatch]
+-MNO  INT MinNonOverlap: minimum number of unshared bases required in each split alignment [minMatch]
-NOTE: The total cost of inserting a breakpoint in a split-read is BP*MIN(MGDP, Log10(genomic distance between reference loci))
+NOTE: The total cost of inserting a breakpoint in a split-read is:
+  BP*MIN(MGDP, Log10(genomic distance between reference loci))

 -FBS  BOOL (Y|N) controls inclusion of alignments similar to best alignment found using OQC.
 If -FBS is on, the following are used.
-A "secondary" alignemnt must satisfy BOTH criteria.
+A alignemnt must satisfy BOTH criteria to be "similar".
 -PRL  REAL PercentReciprocalLength: minimum ratio of overlapping length between similar alignemnt [0.9] -PSS  REAL PercentSimilarScore: minimum ratio of scores between similar alignments [0.9]
 ```